munificent/craftinginterpreters/book/a-map-of-the-territory.md

 <aside name="rathole">

-If you can't resist poking around in the dark there, some keywords to get you started are "constant propagation", "common subexpression elimination", "loop invariant code motion", "global value numbering", "strength reduction", "scalar replacement of aggregates", "dead code elimination", and "loop unrolling".
+If you can't resist poking your foot into that hole, some keywords to get you started are "constant propagation", "common subexpression elimination", "loop invariant code motion", "global value numbering", "strength reduction", "scalar replacement of aggregates", "dead code elimination", and "loop unrolling".